391 lines

 stack, and then quit.
 This most commonly occurs when a bug of some kind has

-been detected and its not clear to the programmer how to handle the error.</p>
+been detected and it’s not clear to the programmer how to handle the error.</p>

 <blockquote>